mrparkers/terraform-provider-keycloak/README.md

 The following versions are used when running acceptance tests in CI:

+- 11.0.1 (latest)
-- 10.0.2 (latest)
+- 10.0.2
 - 9.0.3
-- 8.0.2

 ## Releases

-Each release published to GitHub contains binary files for Linux, macOS (darwin), and Windows.
-There is also a statically linked build that is built with `CGO_ENABLED=0`, which can be used in Alpine Linux.
+This provider uses [GoReleaser](https://goreleaser.com/) to build and publish releases.
+Each release published to GitHub contains binary files for Linux, macOS (darwin), and Windows, as configured within the [`.goreleaser.yml`](https://github.com/mrparkers/terraform-provider-keycloak/blob/master/.goreleaser.yml) file.

+Each release also contains a `terraform-provider-keycloak_${RELEASE_VERSION}_SHA256SUMS` file, accompanied by a signature created by a PGP key with the fingerprint `C508 6791 5E11 6CD2`.
+This key can be found on my Keybase account at https://keybase.io/mrparkers.

 You can find the list of releases [here](https://github.com/mrparkers/terraform-provider-keycloak/releases).
 You can find the changelog for each version [here](https://github.com/mrparkers/terraform-provider-keycloak/blob/master/CHANGELOG.md).

+Note: Prior to 2.0.0, a statically linked build for use within Alpine linux was included with each release.
+This is no longer done due to [GoReleaser not supporting CGO](https://goreleaser.com/limitations/cgo/).
+Instead of using a statically linked, build you can use the `linux_amd64` build as long as `libc6-compat` is installed.

 ## Development

-This project requires Go 1.13 and Terraform 0.12.
+This project requires Go 1.13 and Terraform 0.13.
 This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) for dependency management, which allows this project to exist outside of an existing GOPATH.

 After cloning the repository, you can build the project by running `make build`.